Amdocs-Studio/harmony-2.0/README.md

 ## Harmony 2.0

-Harmony Boilerplate gives you the best developer experience with all the features you need for production based react redux: react routers & mobile rendering, TypeScript support, smart bundling, Redux TK, and more.
+Harmony Boilerplate2.0  gives you the best developer experience with all the features you need for production based react redux: react routers & mobile rendering, TypeScript support, smart bundling, Redux TK, and more.
 No config needed.
+######  This project was inspired by https://github.com/harmony-framework/harmony-boilerplate, but most of the technologies are different and the project is built from scratch.

 ## Speeds up development
 We did most of the heavy lifting for you to provide a better experience with boilerplates.